getodk/docs/docs/central-entities.rst

    .. image:: /img/central-entities/entity-table-review.png

 By default, you see all Entities in the Entity List.
 If an Entity has a :ref:`conflict warning <central-entities-update-conflicts>` attached to it, you will see an alert in that table row.
 You can filter down to only Entities that do or don't have conflict warnings using the filter above the table.
 On the row of any Entity with a conflict warning, you can click on the red :guilabel:`Review Parallel Updates` button to see more information about the warning, make any edits needed to correct problems, and dismiss the warning if desired.
 You can also click through to the Entity Detail page to do these things with a little more information.

+If you're looking for a specific Entity, you can search for a specific property value, label or creator.

 .. _central-entities-detail: